 - Stake amount: When you purchase a vanilla option, you pay a fee known as the premium or stake amount to the option seller.
 This premium serves as the cost of obtaining the rights that the option contract provides.

-- A call option: lets you buy an asset at the strike price before it expires-great if you think prices will go up.
+- A call option: It lets you buy an asset at the strike price before it expires, great if you think prices will go up.

-- A put option: lets you sell an asset at the strike price before expiration-useful if you think prices will fall.
+- A put option: It lets you sell an asset at the strike price before expiry, useful if you think prices will fall.

-- Intrinsic value: is simply the difference between the asset’s current price and the strike price.
+- Intrinsic value: The difference between the asset’s current price and the strike price.

-- Time value: reflects how much time is left before expiration-more time generally means more value.
+- Time value: It reflects how much time is left before expiry, more time typically means more value.

-- Strike price: The strike price, or exercise price, is a fundamental concept in options trading.
+- Strike price: Also known as exercise price, this is a fundamental concept in options trading.
 It represents the predetermined price at which an option holder can buy (in the case of a call option) or sell (in the case of a put option) the underlying asset.
 The strike price is set when the option contract is formed and plays a crucial role in determining the option’s potential payout.

 Traders love vanilla options because they offer flexibility and potential rewards.
 Here’s how you might use them:

 - Expecting an asset’s price to rise?
 Buy a call option to lock in a lower purchase price.
-This means that even if the market price rises above your strike price, you still have the right to buy at the lower, predetermined price.
+This means that even if the market price rises above your strike price, you maintain the right to buy at the agreed strike price.

 - Thinking prices will drop?
-Grab a put option so you can sell at a higher price.
-This means that even if the market price falls below your strike price, you still have the right to sell at the higher, predetermined price.
+Buy a put option so you can sell at a higher price.
+This means that even if the market price falls below your strike price, you maintain the right to sell at the agreed strike price.

 Of course, no trade is without risk.
 While vanilla options can be exciting, it’s always smart to manage your risk and trade responsibly.